 Staff development.
-School districts must reserve 2 percent of their basic general education revenue (\$123.76 per pupil unit for fiscal year 2018) for staff development purposes.
+School districts must reserve 2 percent of their basic general education revenue (\$126.24 per pupil unit for fiscal year 2019) for staff development purposes.
 A school board and its teacher union may mutually agree to waive this requirement.
 This staff development reserve was legislatively suspended for fiscal years 2004 and 2005 and was legislatively suspended again for fiscal years 2010 through 2013.

 Class size reduction.
 A portion of each district's general education revenue must be reserved to reduce class sizes in the elementary grades.
-For fiscal year 2015 and later, the reserved revenue for class size reduction equals the sum of \$299 times the number of kindergarten students (measured by adjusted average daily membership) and \$459 times the adjusted average daily membership in grades 1 to 6.
+The reserved revenue for class size reduction equals the sum of \$299 times the number of kindergarten students (measured by adjusted average daily membership) and \$459 times the adjusted average daily membership in grades 1 to 6.